dataduke/jekyll-wikibox/README.md

   - allow only custom folder path for boxes outside of wiki instance
 - mobile appify
   - make it deployable via dropbox for mobile use (ios, android)
+  - every box has its own feed which is usable by rss-reader apps

 ## References